planetfederal/workshops/workshops/suite-apps/source/app_basic.rst

 Working with the Template
 -------------------------

 The template is close to what we want: it has a base map and an overlay layer.
-However, we want to change the overlay layer to by our special census data layer, so
+However, we want to change the overlay layer to be our special census data layer, so:

 #.
 Get a text editor you like.
 #.
 Open the `src/app/app.js` file and edit the configuration section, replacing the highlighted lines as follows: